-Top 7 Functional Medicine Tips for Weight Loss with Hypothyroidism
+Top MD Tips for How to Lose Weight With Hypothyroidism

 Most Americans suffer from the damaging effects of the Standard American Diet (SAD in so many ways), chronic inflammation, and adrenal stress, so chances are, following some or all of the following recommendations will be relevant to you if you're having trouble losing weight.
 However, sometimes it really is just that your thyroid meds aren't right for you – either the type or the dose – so Tips #1 and #2 are a great place to start.

 If you're not sure whether you have a thyroid problem, head on over here for the information that can help you find out.